Taking your puppy on their first walk

-A puppy’s first walk is a great adventure for them, and it is the start of an activity that you will enjoy doing together as they grow.
-As well as helping them to get the exercise they need, they can begin to explore and understand the world around them; which is a key part of their development.
+Your puppy’s first walk is a great adventure and it is the start of an activity that you will enjoy together as they grow.
+As well as helping them to get the exercise they need, they can begin to explore and understand the world around them, making up a key part of their development.
 But how do you make sure you are both ready for this next step in your puppy parenting journey?
 Here are some things to think about before you venture outside your front door.

 Are my puppy’s vaccinations up to date?

 Now your puppy will be venturing beyond your home, it is really important that they are protected from diseases, which means making sure that all their vaccinations are up to date.